 - freshly ground black pepper

 - In a pot, add pork fat, heart and lungs, lemongrass, pandan leaves, 1 cup of vinegar, 1 tbsp salt and enough water to cover the meat.
 Bring to a boil and cook for 25 – 30 minutes until meat is tender but not fully cooked.

 - Remove meat, let it cool down then dice the meat finely, set aside.

 - In a heavy pan, heat oil and sauté garlic and onions.

-- Add the chopped meat, cayenne pepper and bay leaves, stir fry for 3 minutes.
+- Add the chopped meat, chopped chillies and bay leaves, stir fry for 3 minutes.